cshbli/ML-CV-AI/deep_learning_fundamentals/normalization/README.md

   The mainstream normalization technique for almost all convolutional neural networks today is <b>Batch Normalization (BN)</b>, which has been widely adopted in the development of deep learning.
 Proposed by Google in 2015, BN can not only accelerate a model’s converging speed, but also alleviate problems such as Gradient Dispersion in the deep neural network, making it easier to train models.

-  Batch normalization is a method that normalizes activations in a network across the mini-batch of definite size.
+  Batch normalization is a method that <b>normalizes activations</b> in a network across the mini-batch of definite size.
 For each feature, batch normalization computes the mean and variance of that feature in the mini-batch.
 It then subtracts the mean and divides the feature by its mini-batch standard deviation.
  <p align="center">
    <img src="batch_normalization_formula.png" width="500px" title="Simple Batch Normalization">
  </p>